LITUATUI/pushevs.com/content/posts/max/2023-04-07-tesla-model-y-strengthens-its-position-in-sweden.md

 ---
-title: "Tesla Model Y strengthens its position in Sweden"
+title: "March 2023 - Tesla Model Y strengthens its position in Sweden"
 slug: "tesla-model-y-strengthens-its-position-in-sweden"
 authors: "maximilianholland"
 date: "2023-04-07"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "Sweden"
 images:
-  - "/images/Tesla-Model-Y-made-in-Germany.avif"
+  - "/ev-sales-images/Sweden-flag.avif"
 ---

 Sweden’s plugin electric vehicles took almost 60% of the auto market in March, up from 55.6% year on year.
 BEVs alone took 41.6% of the market, up from 31.8% YoY.
 Overall auto market volume was 30,261 units, up some 5% YoY, though still below historical seasonal norms.
 The Tesla Model Y was the overall best selling vehicle of any kind, taking 10.6% of all passenger auto sales!